Revision: Aug / 06:

 It was a brand new $26,000 LEMON

-MOST AUTO / TRUCK CUSTOMERS WILL NOT KNOW THEY HAVE A WELD OR VEHICLE WELD FABRICATION PROBLEM TILL THEY END UP IN HOSPITAL OR FACE UP IN A COFFIN.
+MOST AUTO / TRUCK CUSTOMERS WILL NOT KNOW THEY HAVE A WELD OR VEHICLE WELD FABRICATION STRUCTURAL PROBLEM, THAT IS, TILL THEY END UP IN HOSPITAL OR FACE UP IN A COFFIN.
 Ed Craig.
 DEC 2005:

-and the North American auto executives and management bathe in their own design / manufacturing mediocrity, the corporate executives of this industry will sit back in their ivory towers and place the responsibility for their poor profit quagmire on the unions, medical / pension costs and competitive third world labor costs.
-How often will you hear these same executives discuss the billions they loose annually on auto / truck recall and warranty costs associated with poor plant manufacturing practices?
+2007: As many auto part suppliers slowly sink towards chapter 11 or simply dissapear, and the global auto - truck mfg. executives bathe in their own design / manufacturing mediocrity, many of the corporate executives in this industry will sit back in their Ivory Towers, and place the responsibility for their poor mfg quality / productivity performance and the resulting annual profit quagmire on the trade unions and their wage demands, on the medical costs, on the pension costs, and with the ever changing so called third world labor costs.
+How often will you hear these same executives discuss the billions their companies have been loosing annualy for decades, costs on rejects, rework, recalls and warranty issues?

 section?